jtraglia/omni/docs/site/docs/protocol/xmessages/components/validator/cometbft.md

 - Deleting all attestations by validators not in the current set.
 - Updating the weights of each remaining attestation according to the new validator set.

 Validators that already attest to the `Pending` marked `XBlock` during the previous validator set, do not need to re-attest.
-Only the new set validators must attest (ie. to all `XBlock`s after the latest approved).
+Only the new set validators must attest (i.e., to all `XBlock`s after the latest approved).

 ## Execution Consensus